-Due to the potential for different legal views of agreements between EEW companies and contractual partners, legal risks can materialize, resulting in the necessity to clarify disputes with the help of court or arbitration proceedings.
+Due to different legal views between EEW companies and contractual partners, legal risks can materialize, resulting in the necessity to clarify disputes with the help of court or arbitration proceedings.
 The outcome of such proceedings can in some cases have a significant effect on the operating results of the individual companies.
-These risks are limited by the early involvement of the Group's own legal department in the negotiation and conclusion of major contracts.
-External legal advisors are used to assess and mitigate risks imminent risks from a legal perspective.
+These risks are limited by the early involvement of the Group's own legal department in the negotiation, conclusion and execution of major contracts.
+External legal advisors are used to assess and mitigate imminent risks from a legal perspective, where necessary.